cwqt/site/posts/2021-12-29-late-stage-internet.md

 stupid noodle arm rounded corner "trust me" no offensive blurple corporate art.

+## news

+<https://youtu.be/B52G56dHMBc> i hate these grinning shit eating puppets that
+deliver their 10 minute propagandist soliloquies intersepersed by haha funny "joe biden senile"/"orange man bad" quips pretending as if there's a side to play, all news outlets owned by some parent company that is owned by some other parent company and so forth until there's like 4 mega corps at the top whose only interest is to just make more money anyway, its kind of a boring plot honestly

 ---

 maybe im just burned out by the internet, maybe i just hate industrial society,